HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Method

 \subsection{Action Representation}

-We propose an object-centric action space that consists of two parts: a \textbf{contact location} $a^{loc}$ on an object and \textbf{motion parameters} $a^{m}$ which defines how the robot moves while interacting with the object.
-As shown in Fig.~\ref{fig:action}, to execute an action, the end-effector will first move to a location in free space near to location $a^{loc}$ followed by interacting with the object using the motion parameters $a^{m}$.
+We propose an object-centric action space that consists of two parts: a \textbf{contact location} $a^{loc}$ on an object and \textbf{motion parameters} $a^{m}$ which define how the robot moves to interact with the object after contact.
+As shown in Fig.~\ref{fig:action}, to execute an action, the end-effector will first move to a location in free space near location $a^{loc}$, after which it will interact with the object using the motion parameters $a^{m}$.
 After the interaction, the end-effector will move away from the object, a new observation is obtained, and the next action can be taken.

 Specifically, given the object point cloud $\mathcal{X}^{obj} = \{x_i \mid i=1\ldots N\}$, where $x_i \in \mathbb{R}^3$ are the point locations, the contact location $a^{loc}$ is chosen from among the points in $\mathcal{X}^{obj}$.
-Thus, $a^{loc}$ is a discrete action space of dimension $N$.
+Thus, $a^{loc}$ is defined over a discrete action space of dimension $N$.
 We assume a collision-free motion planner to move the gripper to the contact location $a^{loc}$ (see Appendix~\ref{appendix:action} for details).
-In contrast, the motion parameters $a^{m}$, which define how the gripper interacts with the object, are defined in a continuous action space.
-In this work, we define $a^{m}$ as the end-effector delta position movement from the contact position, so $a^{m} \in \mathbb{R}^3$.
+In contrast, the motion parameters $a^{m}$, which define how the gripper interacts with the object after contact, are defined in a continuous action space.
+Furthermore, we define $a^{m}$ as the end-effector delta position movement from the contact position, hence $a^{m} \in \mathbb{R}^3$.
 Our experiments show that translation-only movements are sufficient to enable complex 6D object manipulation in our task.
+We also include additional experiments on extending motion parameters to enable rotations in Appendix~\ref{appendix:exp_ext_action_space}.

 The proposed action representation has two benefits compared to previous work.
 First, it is \textbf{temporally-abstracted}.
-Compared to the common action space of end-effector delta movement~\citep{mu2021maniskill, yu2019meta, zhou2022ungraspable, qi2016pointnet}, the agent with our action space can avoid wasting time learning how to move in free space and instead focus on learning contact-rich interactions.
+We ``abstract" a sequence of lower-level gripper movements of approaching the contact and executing the motion parameters into one action decision step in the RL problem definition.
+Compared to the common action space of end-effector delta movements~\citep{mu2021maniskill, yu2019meta, zhou2022ungraspable, qi2016pointnet}, the agent with our action space can avoid wasting time learning how to move in free space and instead focus on learning contact-rich interactions.
 Second, it is \textbf{spatially-grounded} since the agent selects a contact location from the observed object point cloud.